-- Tell "FNAME" that many students referred to the committee are not found eligible.
+- Tell <<FNAME>> that many students referred to the committee are not found eligible.
 There are simply more exceptional students than there are positions available.
-This is why there are excellent gifted activities provided at each elementary school. - Emphasize that "FNAME" will still be able to pursue the most advanced and challenging programs offered in the middle and high schools. - Compliment "FNAME" for being referred, indicating that the referral itself is a recognition of the high quality of "FNAME"'s abilities and talents.
+This is why there are excellent gifted activities provided at each elementary school - Emphasize that <<FNAME>> will still be able to pursue the most advanced and challenging programs offered in the middle and high schools. - Compliment <<FNAME>> for being referred, indicating that the referral itself is a recognition of the high quality of <<FNAME>>'s abilities and talents.

-Should you have questions or require additional information please contact the guidance counselor at your child's school or you may call me at 522-3700, ext.
-136.
+Should you have any questions or require additional information please contact the counselor at your child's school or you may call me at (434) 515-5039.